 With so many options around the city it can be hard to decipher the good from the bad, or know if it’s worth the price tag (at some pricier restaurants).
 However, if you’re craving a tasty hamburger we’ve made the search easier by breaking down some of the city’s best burger joints.
-We’ve also ranked them by price, ranging from as cheap as $5 to as expensive as $295!
-It’s all about the toppings and the aged meat…but personally, we’ll stick to the comfort and cost of the first half of this list most days…
+We’ve also ranked them by price, ranging from as cheap as $5 to as expensive as $120!
+It’s all about the toppings and the aged meat…but personally, we’ll stick to the comfort and cost of the first half of this list most days.

 Where: Multiple Locations

-Superiority Burger, $6
+2. Superiority Burger – Superiority Burger, $6

-Where: 430 East 9th Street
+Where: 430 East 9th Street, New York

 If you’re not feeling the chain burger but still want something cheap and delicious, superiority burger is a must-try.
 The cheeseburger comes with muenster cheese, lettuce, and a dill pickle.
 Perfectly simple.
+Closed on Mondays.

-Where: 1291 3rd Avenue
+Where: 1291 3rd Avenue, New York

-Where: 406 East 9th Street
+Where: 406 East 9th Street, New York

 The Whitman’s Juicy Lucy burger is stuffed with delicious pimento cheese that oozes out when you bite into it (you may not want to cut this one in half if you’re not ready to deal with a cheesy mess on your plate).
 The juicy burger comes topped with caramelized onions, bibb lettuce, tomatoes, spicy pickles, special sauce, all on sesame bun.